Napi-ops/learning/README.md

 #### Snake(FPGA) Part

 ​	It's another interesting project that I finished in 2020 autumn.
 It's a game that can played in a monitor.
 But you should first write the bitstream in FPGA, because I write it in Verilog HDL.
 I didn't finish it all my own.
 In fact I refer to some code in CSDN.
 But I didn't copy any code.
 All these code were written word by word.
 This project is a little difficult and it costs me almost a week.
 But I do learn a lot from it, such as how the VGA works and how too use the FPGA.
 From this project I also have a better understanding of Verilog (Although I have to say Veribug is really a junk).

+#### HuaWei_Competiton_2021 Part

+​	During 2021.3.14~2021.3.27 I joined a match organized by Huawei(You can see it in [here](https://competition.huaweicloud.com/codecraft2021#introduction)(I'm not sure whether it's still effective now)).
+And from this competition I really learn a lot, although our group didn't get a good rank.
+I write my experience in this part's document so in here I don't want to say too much.
+You can find my whole process in this part.